List of Fables characters: Rodney and June

 Reaching Geppetto after months of travel, Rodney and June made their request.
 Geppetto talked with them for some hours, then told them that such a great gift would always come with a price and asked them to think about whether they'd be willing to pay it.
 Rodney and June accepted, were made flesh and were married in a grand ceremony presided over by the Emperor himself.
 They settled down happily and swiftly conceived a child.
 Shortly thereafter, they were visited by the Snow Queen, who explained the service that was required of them.
 They were briefed on life in America, then were sent through and were installed in a small apartment in New York under the name Greenwood, only a couple of blocks from Fabletown, with orders to spy on the Fables there and to study up on sabotage and murder techniques in case they're required to take a more active role.
 They write their reports in a journal which is magically linked to an identical volume in the Homelands.
 Orders are passed to them in the same way; occasionally they are provided with specific instructions detailing tasks to be carried out, sometimes involving violent acts.
 Though both appear to be highly ambivalent about what they do, and June in particular worries about how the recent birth of their daughter (Junebug) will affect things, they nevertheless remain loyal to the Empire - the magic that changed them to flesh ensures that.

 Rodney was one of the attendees at the Imperial conference called after Bigby's destruction of the magic grove.
 He was apparently horrified by the genocidal plan suggested for the mundane world by the Snow Queen and consulted with Pinocchio about how this could be prevented.

-In recent events, Pinocchio convinced Rodney and June to surrender to Fabletown authorities.
+Pinocchio convinced Rodney and June to surrender to Fabletown authorities.
 Pinocchio also gave them the ability to defy the loyalty magic of Geppetto by explaining that although they need to do what is best for father Geppetto, they don't need to do what he orders since Geppetto may indeed be mentally unsound, and thus defying the empire might, in fact, be the best thing for Geppetto, since he is acting in a way that harms himself.